Course Title: Renewable Electrical Energy Systems

 - 2.2 Fluent application of engineering techniques, tools and resources.

-- Analyse the characteristics of a PV system, explain and develop maximum power point tracking algorithm, and design residential grid connected PV systems, standalone PV systems, and PV based water pumping systems.
+- Analyse the characteristics of a PV system, explain and develop a maximum power point tracking algorithm, and design grid-connected PV systems, standalone PV systems, and PV-based water pumping systems.

-- Explain and identify different components of a wind power generation systems and analyse the output power characteristics, design grid-connected wind power systems, and estimate available wind power for a specific wind resource site using probability density functions.
+- Explain and identify different components of a wind power generation system and analyse the output power characteristics, design grid-connected wind power systems, and estimate and analyse available wind power for a specific wind resource site using probability density functions.

-- Explain and identify different components of common energy storage systems and design charging/ discharging control based on averaging algorithm.
+- Explain and identify different components of standard energy storage systems and design charging/ discharging control based on averaging algorithm.

-- Understand the structure and various elements of the distributed generation (DG) and their advantages and disadvantages including renewable and non-renewable generators in the context of smart grid and power grid codes around the world and Australia.
+- Understand the structure and various elements of distributed generation (DG) and their advantages and disadvantages including renewable and non-renewable generators in the context of smart grid codes around the world and Australia.

-- Work in a team environment with nominal directions and converse engineering findings and designs through simulation experiments and written reports.
+- Work in a team environment with nominal directions and converse engineering findings and designs through modelling experiments and written reports.

 Overview of Learning Activities